 NARCliM – the NSW and Australian Regional Climate Modelling project – produces detailed climate change projections for NSW and ACT to help government, industry and community to plan for future climate.
 The data can be used in impacts and adaptation research, and by local decision makers.

 Projections are available for NSW and ACT, and each region of NSW.
-Through the Regional Climate Change Snapshots or AdaptNSW interactive map you can see the projected changes for the near (2020–30) and far future (2060–79) for each region.
-You can also download these data and access other projections data from the climate data portal.
+Through the Regional Climate Change Snapshots or AdaptNSW interactive map you can see the projected changes for the near (2020–39) and far future (2060–79) for each region.
+You can also download these data and access other projections data from the NSW Climate Data Portal.

 The most common climate projections used on this website are: